Enhancing Clinical Trial Patient Matching through Knowledge Augmentation and Reasoning with Multi-Agent: Introduction

 \section{Introduction}

-Patient matching for clinical trials refers to the process of identifying and enrolling participants whose health profiles align with the specific eligibility criteria of a given clinical study.
+Patient matching for clinical trials is the process of identifying and enrolling participants whose health profiles meet the specific eligibility criteria of a given clinical study.
 Efficient patient matching is crucial to accelerating the drug development process and reducing the overall cost of clinical trials.
-It provides an opportunity for participants to access experimental treatments that could potentially improve their health outcomes and, in some cases, transform their quality of life.
+It also provides an opportunity for participants to access experimental treatments that could potentially improve their health outcomes and, in some cases, transform their quality of life.

-Patient matching remains a challenging task despite its critical role in clinical trials.
+However, patient matching remains a challenging task despite its critical role in clinical trials.
 Traditional automated methods, which are mostly rule-based, depend heavily on hand-crafted rules and are often time-consuming~\citep{brogger2020online}.
 These approaches are also highly sensitive to variations in how patient and trial data are expressed in natural language across different sources.
 Simple machine learning models often struggle with the load of information and the low density of relevant sentences in lengthy electronic health record(EHR) data.
 They usually underperform when dealing with complex eligibility criteria or inconsistent data formats, resulting in inefficiencies and mismatches that can negatively impact trial outcomes~\citep{kadam2016challenges}.